kyakou/portfolio/_posts/ttp.md

 title: The Making of TrashTrack Pro
 tagline: >-
-  The TrashTrack Pro is a smart trash can designed to help us make more informed decisions about our waste and help make the planet cleaner, one day at a time.
+  The TrashTrack Pro is a smart trash can designed to help us make more informed decisions about our waste and puts people on the path towards a greener footprint.
 This blog (when it's finished :P) talks about my experiences conceptualizing and coding as the sole developer of the project.
 preview: >-
-  The TrashTrack Pro is a smart trash can designed to help us make more informed decisions about our waste and help make the planet cleaner, one day at a time.
+  The TrashTrack Pro is a smart trash can designed to help us make more informed decisions about our waste and puts people on the path towards a greener footprint.
 This blog (when it's finished :P) talks about my experiences conceptualizing and coding as the sole developer of the project.
 image: >-
   https://raw.githubusercontent.com/kyakou/portfolio/main/public/images/tpp_1.jpg